istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 `*.global` domain, you need to assign these services an IP address.
 We suggest assigning an IP address from the 127.255.0.0/16 subnet.
 These IPs are non-routable outside of a pod.
-Application traffic for these IPs will be captured by the sidecar and routed to the appropriate remote service.
+Application traffic for these IPs will be captured by the sidecar and routed to the appropriate remote service

 > Each service (in the .global domain) must have a unique IP within the cluster.